 Interest income includes amounts earned on our cash deposits with financial institutions.
-During 2006 and the first two quarters of 2007, the company invested the proceeds of the Carilion financing transactions and the net proceeds from its initial public offering in a money market account and draws from that account as needed to fund ongoing operations.
+We have invested the net proceeds of prior investments, including our initial public offering, in a money market account and draw from that account as needed to fund ongoing operations.